-The Battle of the Dukla Pass, also known as the 'Dukla/Carpatho-Dukla/Rzeszów-Dukla/Dukla-Presov Offensive Operation' was the battle for the Dukla Pass on the border between Poland and Slovakia (8 September/28 October 1944).
+The 'Carpathian-Dukla Pass Offensive Operation', also known as the Battle of the Dukla Pass and the 'Dukla/Carpatho-Dukla/Rzeszów-Dukla/Dukla-Presov Offensive Operation' was the battle for the Dukla Pass on the border between Poland and Slovakia (8 September/28 October 1944).

 The battle was part of the Soviet 'East Carpathian Strategic Offensive Operation', which also included the 'Carpathian-Uzhgorod Offensive Operation'.
 The primary goal for the Soviet forces was the provision of support for the Slovak National Uprising, and while this was not achieved it nonetheless completed the full liberation of Ukraine.